-Midwest Divorce Lawyer(s) Serving Missouri, Illinois, Kansas and Oklahoma
+Midwest Divorce Lawyer(s) Serving Missouri, Illinois, Kansas, Oklahoma and Nebraska

 However, where this is not an option or is not successful, we believe that the best possible way for a client to reach a settlement is to prepare a case for trial.
 Being prepared for trial can cause a favorable settlement offer to ultimately come because the other party knows that we are ready for court.
 Even if an acceptable settlement offer does not ever come, being prepared for trial is vital to achieving a favorable result in the family court.

-Divorce Lawyers — Serving Missouri, Illinois, Kansas and Oklahoma
+Divorce Lawyers — Serving Missouri, Illinois, Kansas, Oklahoma and Nebraska

 From uncontested or contested divorce, we have the resources to handle all aspects of a divorce — no matter how complex.
 We know the law on divorce and can guide our clients through the process effectively and efficiently.

 As set forth in their biographies, many of our attorneys have received awards and accolades for divorce and family law.
 For example, several of of our attorneys have been listed in Missouri and Kansas Super Lawyers Magazine and Illinois Super Lawyers Magazine.

 Divorce Lawyers Representing Individuals in the Midwest

 We represent clients in all aspects of Missouri, Illinois, Kansas and Oklahoma divorces, from initial separations to resolution of all issues related to child custody and child support, as well as all of the financial issues in divorce, including high asset divorce, property division and spousal maintenance (alimony).